stackrox/stackrox/README.md

 Follow these steps to get to StackRox UI

-1.Setup port forward to central:
+1.Setup port forward to Central:
 ```
 kubectl -n stackrox port-forward deploy/central 8000:8443
 ```